 Dog houses are rarely pre-assembled.
 Consequently, you are sure to have at least a little bit of work ahead of you when you buy a dog house.
 That said, it is usually a fairly accessible assembly, even for people who don’t have a lot of experience with tools.

 Some of the dog houses on this list featured a very basic snap-on construction.
 This build type does not require any tools and it can be accomplished in a matter of minutes.

 Other units (usually of the wood variety) will require a bit more work.
 For these products, you may need a basic set of tools (screwdrivers, possibly even drills).
 If that doesn’t sound like something you want to get yourself into it will be worth looking into the assembly steps of a unit before making a buying decision.

 Obviously, your pet is not supposed to eat their dog house.
 However, chances are pretty decent that they will spend a little bit of time chewing on it from time to time.
 If you have a pup with idle teeth, you will want to make sure that the materials of the dog house are non-toxic.

 It’s an important consideration that is easy to figure out.
 Most dog houses are non-toxic and will say so on their label.
 However, if you’re concerned, always feel free to contact the manufacturer.

 Hopefully, these dog house reviews have helped you make your decision.
 If that hasn’t happened yet, there are two products we’d like to remind you of.

 If your budget is on the bigger size and quality is your top priority you’ll probably gravitate towards something like our top choice the Suncast DH350 Outdoor Dog House.

 Fortunately, it is also very possible to find good products that are financially accessible.
-Something like the will do well to suit the needs of people that are on a restrictive budget.
+Something like this will do well to suit the needs of people who are on a restrictive budget.